 Colorectal cancer, which is cancer of the colon or rectum, develops from polyps — small clumps of cells that form on the colon lining.
 Polyps can be detected and removed before they become cancerous.
 The free kits offered by Lake Regional — fecal occult blood tests — are used to detect hidden blood in the stool, which can be a sign of several conditions, including polyps and colorectal cancer.

 Fecal occult blood tests require three different specimens, preferably collected on three different days.
 The free kits come with return envelopes for submitting specimens (postage is required).
 There is no cost for either the lab work or the results.

-Individuals ages 50 and older are at particular risk of developing colorectal cancer.
-Other risk factors include physical inactivity, obesity, high consumption of red or processed meats, smoking, and moderate-to-heavy alcohol consumption.
-People are also at higher risk if they have a personal or family history of colorectal cancer or benign (not cancerous) colorectal polyps, inflammatory bowel disease or inherited colorectal cancer.
+Individuals ages 45 and older are at particular risk of developing colorectal cancer.
+Other risk factors include physical inactivity; obesity; high consumption of red or processed meats; smoking; and moderate-to-heavy alcohol consumption.
+People are also at higher risk if they have a personal or family history of colorectal cancer, benign (not cancerous) colorectal polyps, or inflammatory bowel disease.

 Please note the fecal occult blood test checks for colorectal cancer but is never used to diagnose this condition.
 If your home test detects blood in your stool, call your primary care physician to schedule an appointment for further testing.
 If blood is not detected, you still are advised to talk with your doctor about your screening needs.
-If you do not have a primary care provider, visit www.lakeregional.com/physicians.
+If you do not have a primary care provider, you can find one at lakeregional.com/physicians.